 Once fused, it is impossible to separate the layers of such a polycarbonate page.

-All features, secure element, and ID document holder data are integrated in such a way that they protect each other from any fraud attempt.
+All features, secure elements, and ID document holder data are integrated to protect each other from any fraud attempt.

 For example, the holder's photo, laser engraved in the card body, is fully or partially interlocked with the secure artwork.
-Printed features are in between the document surface and laser engraved layer.
+Printed features are in between the document surface and the laser-engraved layer.

 The photo side can be protected by tactile features such as positive/negative embossing, Changeable or Multiple Laser Image (CLI/MLI) or tactile laser.